biomejs/website/src/content/blog/biome-v1-9.md

 Note that you may still encounter some rough edges.
 Please report any problems you encounter!

-The CSS linter provides 15 stable lint rules that was ported from [styelint](https://stylelint.io/):
+The CSS linter provides 15 stable lint rules that were ported from [styelint](https://stylelint.io/):

 - [a11y/useGenericFontNames](https://biomejs.dev/linter/rules/use-generic-font-names/)
 - [correctness/noInvalidDirectionInLinearGradient](https://biomejs.dev/linter/rules/no-invalid-direction-in-linear-gradient/)